hockeybuggy/hockeybuggy.com/content/blog/2012-12-02-misc_LanVaGlyp.md

 categories:
 - meta
 date: "2012-12-02T00:00:00-05:00"
+delisted: true
 slug: taking-this-pelican-site-live
 tags:
 - python
 - pelican
 - development
-title: Taking this Pelican site live
+title: Taking this site live
 ---

 It is finally time to publish this website.
 I do not imagine that it is anyway